tmenguy/ha-solcast-solar/README.md

 > Once the sites data has been acquired at least once it is written to a cache file, and that cache will be used on subsequent startups should the Solcast API be temporarily unavailable.

 ### HA Automation to poll for data
 Create a new automation and setup your prefered trigger times to poll for new Solcast forecast data.
-These are examples, so alter these or create your own to fit your own needs.
+These are examples, so alter these or create your own to fit your needs.

 **Recommended**